Sovereignty of Puerto Rico during the Cold War: Complications caused by Congress and Cold War

 However, Reis' subsequent visit coincided with the Cuban Missile Crisis.
 With the sudden complication of the Cold War, Puerto Rico's role in the defense plan of the United States military was emphasized.
 This would have an impact in the negotiations, with Reis noting his concern about the implications that it would carry for defense and public policy.
 He recommended that all of the ideas were gathered in a draft.
 The document was completed by Trías Monge and opened by stating "the United States of America hereby relinquishes its sovereign rights in and to Puerto Rico and the adjacent islands and waters referred to in Article II of the Treaty of Peace signed at Paris on December 10, 1898, and proffers the following Articles of Compact as the basis of the association between the United States and Puerto Rico."
 No longer were the ambiguous term "permanent union" or the possibility of a presidential vote present.
 A stage-bases process reminiscent of the one once proposed by Fernós was also suggested in a note.
 However, Muñoz had another plan and requested the creation of other drafts, which despite being in part authored by Fernós, now proposed that the initiatives were going to be presented in Congress before they were voted by the citizens of Puerto Rico.
 Before these were complete, the governor gave in to the demands of the Puerto Rico Republican Party and discarded using them, instead presenting his own draft which was further amended by the pro-statehood faction.
-This was considered a mayor victory for the integrationist party, who demanded and accomplished the re-inclusion of "permanent union" and the presidential vote, expecting that due to the consequent contradictions and the fact that Congress was unwilling to compromise before a popular vote the project would fail.
+This was considered a major victory for the integrationist party, who demanded and accomplished the re-inclusion of "permanent union" and the presidential vote, expecting that due to the consequent contradictions and the fact that Congress was unwilling to compromise before a popular vote the project would fail.